-Dr. Dre (born Andre Romelle Young, February 18, 1965) is an American rapper, Record Producer and entrepreneur.
-He gained fame as a member of gangsta rap group N.W.A. and help popularize G-Funk through his first solo album The Chronic.
-He has help launch and nurture the work of many other key artists in Hip Hop including Snoop Dogg, Eminem and 50 Cent.
+Dr. Dre (born Andre Romelle Young, February 18, 1965) is an American rapper, record producer and entrepreneur.
+He gained fame as a member of gangsta rap group N.W.A and helped popularize G-funk through his first solo album The Chronic.
+He has helped launch and grow the careers of many other key rappers, including Snoop Dogg, Eminem and 50 Cent.
 His stage name is based on Dr. J, the nickname of his favourite basketball player Julius Erving, mixed with his own name.

-Starting out as a member of the World Class Wreckin' Cru and working in nightclubs as a DJ, Dre joined up with other apprising rappers like Ice Cube and Eazy-E to become a member of the influential rap group N.W.A. whose work help brought gangsta rap to the mainstream, selling millions of records in the process despite huge controversy and backlash from legal authorities.
+Starting out as a member of the World Class Wreckin' Cru and working in nightclubs as a DJ, Dre joined up with other aspiring rappers like Ice Cube and Eazy-E to become a member of the influential rap group N.W.A, whose work helped brought gangsta rap to the mainstream, selling millions of records in the process despite huge controversy and backlash from legal authorities.

 Dre then formed a new record label called Aftermath Entertainment.
 It had some difficulties in its first couple of years, releasing poorly received records, but it turned around when Dre signed Eminem, whose debut album The Slim Shady LP proved to be a huge hit.
-Dr Dre also released his second album 2001 which was also a huge success, going 6xplatinum.
-Since then though, Dre has been more focused on producing works for other artists, ranging from artists from Mary J. Blige to Gwen Stefani, rather than releasing solo records.
-This also included Aftermath signee 50 Cent whose first 2 albums both went multi-platinum.
+Dre also released his second album 2001 on the label, which was also a huge success.
+Since then, Dre has been more focused on producing works for other artists ranging from Mary J. Blige to Gwen Stefani rather than releasing solo records.
+This also included Aftermath signee 50 Cent, whose first 2 albums both went multi-platinum.
 Dre would also continue to work with Eminem throughout the 2000s, producing many successful releases for him.

-For many years, Dre was working on a new solo album called Detox, though it has been constantly delayed and multiple tracks from it were leaked, eventually becoming hip hop's equivalent to Chinese Democracy or the similarly delayed video game Duke Nukem Forever.
-By 2015, Dre announced he was officially scrapping Detox for good, and instead released Compton, which was inspired by the film Straight Outta Compton, a biopic on N.W.A, which also looked at Dres time at Death Row, of which Dre served as a producer.
+For many years, Dre was working on a new solo album called Detox, though it was constantly delayed to the point of becoming hip hop's equivalent to vaporware.
+By 2015, Dre announced he was officially scrapping Detox for good, and instead released Compton, which was inspired by the film Straight Outta Compton, a biopic on N.W.A. of which Dre served as a producer, which also looked at his time at Death Row.

 In addition to music, Dre has also worked as an entrepreneur.
 Most notably, he created the headphone brand Beats by Dre in 2008, which was later sold to Apple in 2014 for 3 billion dollars.
 Dre has also done a small bit of acting work, having roles in films like The Wash and Training Day.